KurtSanders/Hubitat-Xbar/README.md

 	* Configure other **'Hubitat → Xbar App'** user preferences to select sensors, devices, and various display options.

 * Xbar Plugin Refresh
-	* **'Hubitat → Xbar App'** is set to automatically refresh values from Hubitat every 5 minutes.
-Any more frequent polling may impact your hub's performance.
-You may change the Xbar polling frequency in the Xbar's **Hubitat_XBar.5m.py** plugin options screen (⌘-E)
+	* Xbar's **Hubitat_XBar.5m.py** plugin is set to automatically refresh Hubitat© sensor values every 5 minutes as the default.
+More frequent polling (less than 5 minutes) may adversely impact your Hubitat© hub's performance.
+You may wish to change Xbar's **Hubitat_XBar.5m.py** plugin polling frequency in the Xbar's **Hubitat_XBar.5m.py** plugin options screen (⌘-E).
-	* The xbar screen display can be refreshed manually by clicking on the xbar logo or displayed sensor icon/value in the Apple menubar, and pressing (⌘-R)
+	* The xbar Apple menubar screen display can be refreshed manually by clicking on the xbar logo or displayed sensor icon/value in the Apple menubar, and pressing (⌘-R).
-	* Hubitat© sensors/devices which can change state, Hub mode and HPM states can be highlighted and clicked in the Xbar's screen display to change their state.
-Xbar will automatically refresh after a few seconds to reflect the new selected sensor states.
-Some Hubitat© sensors/devices may not display accurately if they are slow to reflect a state change on the hub.
-These sluggish devices will eventually reflect their correct state in Xbar when they are eventually updated on the Hubitat© hub.
+	* Hubitat© sensors/devices which can be instructed to change their state, Hub mode and HPM states can be highlighted and clicked in the Xbar's screen display to change their state.
+Xbar will automatically refresh the display screen after a few seconds to reflect the new selected sensor states.
+	* Some Hubitat© sensors/devices may not display a state accurately if they are slow to reflect their state change on the Hubitat© hub.
+These sluggish sensors/devices will eventually reflect their correct state in the Xbar display when they are eventually updated on the Hubitat© hub.

 ## Issues / Limitations
 1. The Hubitat → Xbar  App is capable of cycling through multiple status bar items.
 However, this Hubitat → Xbar  Plugin is designed to only display a ** temperature sensor, contact sensor, lock status, or switch sensor** at the top with the rest of the sensors displayed in the dropdown.